-Key Blocks are 44 inches long, 4 inches shorter than the standard Full Unit.
+Key Blocks are 44 inches long- 2 inches shorter than the standard full unit.
 These are used to account for a change in course length due to your wall's features, i.e. corners and curves.
-The amount and placement of Key Blocks you need depends on what features your wall has.
-Each situation is different, and is explained in detail throughout this manual.
+The amount and placement of key blocks you need depends on what features your wall has.
+Each situation is different, and is explained in detail throughout the manual.